digipres/publications/ipres/ipres-2014/papers/converting-wordstar-to-html4.md

 abstract: 'In this paper, we describe the processing and verification work undertaken to migrate WordStar for MSDOS to HTML4 formatted files.  '
 creators:
-- McKinney, Peter
+- Peter McKinney
-- Gattuso, Jay
+- Jay Gattuso
 date: null
 document_url: https://services.phaidra.univie.ac.at/api/object/o:378111/download
 grand_parent: iPRES